InfiniTimeOrg/InfiniTime/doc/bootloader/README.md

 The OTA relies on the BLE connectivity of the PineTime to transfer the new version of the firmware from the host (a computer or a smartphone running a supported companion app) to the watch.
 In InfiniTime, we decided to [implement](https://github.com/InfiniTimeOrg/InfiniTime/blob/develop/doc/ble.md#firmware-upgrades) the [nRF DFU protocol](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.3.0/lib_dfu_transport.html), because it already exists, it's quite well documented and supported by a few existing applications like nRFConnect.

-With this protocol, the companion app running on the host sends the new firmware by chunks of 20 bytes.
+With this protocol, the companion app running on the host sends the new firmware in 20 byte chunks.
 When InfiniTime receives a new chunk, it writes it in the external SPI flash memory.
 At the end of the transfer, both InfiniTime and the companion app generate a CRC on the file.
 If those CRCs match, the watch is reset to let the bootloader apply the firmware update.

 ### Firmware validation
 Once the OTA is done, InfiniTime will reset the watch to apply the update.